December 7, 2018

 In typical brewing processes, a fermentation tank keeps the CO2 trapped inside.
 However, if this tank leaks, workers may suffer the consequences.

 Research labs often need to be air-tight to prevent contamination.
 Sometimes, the research also involves substances or processes that create CO2.
-Either way, a CO2 gas monitor keeps people working in the lab safe.
+Either way, a CO2 gas monitor keeps people working in the lab safely.

 Any food service location with a soda machine uses CO2.
 Carbon dioxide creates the carbonation in soda.
 The CO2 line mixes with the water and soda syrup.
 However, those CO2 lines can sometimes leak, putting workers and customers at risk.